This is the multi-page printable view of this section. Click here to print.

 inventory = inventory.sh

-And the inventory.sh is a simple script that generates equivalent YAML/JSON configuration files from the records in the PostgreSQL CMDB.
+is a simple script that generates equivalent YAML/JSON configuration files from the records in the PostgreSQL CMDB.

-You can use bin/inventory_cmdb to switch to CMDB inventory, and use bin/inventory_conf to switch back to the local YAML configuration file.
+to switch back to the local YAML configuration file.

-You may also need bin/inventory_load to load the YAML configuration file into the CMDB.
+to load the YAML configuration file into the CMDB.

 Load Configuration

-Pigsty will init a CMDB (optional) on the default pg-meta cluster’s meta database, under pigsty schema.
+Pigsty will init a CMDB (optional) on the default pg-meta

-the CMDB is available only after infra.yml is fully executed on the admin node.
+is fully executed on the admin node.

-You can load YAML config file into CMDB with bin/inventory_load:
+You can load YAML config file into CMDB with bin/inventory_load

 usage: inventory_load [-h] [-p PATH] [-d CMDB_URL]